Presheaves of symmetric tensor categories and nets of C*-algebras: Notation and background.

-The category ${\bf Hilb}$, duals of compact groups (\cite[Ex.1.2]{DR89}) and symmetric $*$-endomorphisms (\cite[\S 5]{DR89A}) are the models that we have in mind for symmetric tensor \sC categories.
-For reader's convenience we recall the definition of the last case: given the $C^*$-algebra $A$, ${\bf end}A$ becomes a \sC category with arrows the Banach spaces
+The category ${\bf Hilb}$, duals of compact groups (\cite[Example 1.2]{DR89}) and symmetric $*$-endomorphisms (\cite[\S 5]{DR89A}) are the models that we have in mind for symmetric tensor \sC categories.
+For convenience we recall the definition of these last ones: given the $C^*$-algebra $A$, ${\bf end}A$ becomes a \sC category with sets of arrows given by the Banach spaces

-and composition defined by the product of $A$; the tensor product is given by
+and composition of arrows defined by the product of $A$; the tensor product is given by